 Spelling variations were extremely common in medieval names, since scribes from that era recorded names according to sound rather than a standard set of rules.
 Matthysind has appeared in various documents spelled Mathieson, MacMaghan, MacMathan MacMaken, Mathie, Mann and many more.

 Early Notables of the Matthysind family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early Matthysind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Matthysind Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Matthysind family to Ireland

 Some of the Matthysind family moved to Ireland, but this topic is not covered in this excerpt.